 Tomato soup…in cake?
 Yes!
 This old fashioned spice cake recipe has stood the test of time.
 This tomato soup cake is frosted with cream cheese frosting.

-When I came across tomato soup cake, I just wasn’t sure.
+When I came across this tomato soup cake recipe in an old cookbook from the 1950s, I just wasn’t sure.
 I read that it tasted like a spice cake.
 But tomatoes…in cake?
-I just wasn’t sure.
-If you like spice cake and don’t mind trying new things, give this unique cake a try!
+If you like spice cake and don’t mind trying new things, give this unique mystery cake a try.

 What does tomato soup cake taste like?